Supportive Housing Program

 - Locate community child care resources

-- Facilitate conflict resolution between tenants or family members, as well as between tenants and property management
+- Facilitate conflict resolution between tenants, family members or property management

 - Provide assistance with children's behavioral challenges